1. Sornchai Looareesuwan Medal 2015

 An award will be offered at JITMM2015 for ‘Best Student Presentation’ at this year’s Meeting.
 Eligible applicants must be current M.Sc. or Ph.D. students, or a recent graduate (degree received in either 2014 or 2015).
 The top 5 abstracts will be selected on the basis of scientific merit for oral presentation.

 The 5 awardees will each receive:

 3. Poster Presentation Award

-All poster presentations at JITMM2015 will be considered for the ‘Poster Presentation Award’.
-Selection for an award is based on the following criteria: originality of the research question; innovativeness and logic of methodology; results, discussion and conclusion; and aesthetic presentation.
-The poster format must include an introduction, a materials and methods section, a results section, a discussion, and a conclusion.
+The poster presentation award will be selected from the presenters who delivered a “Turbo talk”.
+Selection for the award is based on the following criteria: originality of the research question; innovativeness and logic of methodology; results, discussion and conclusion; and aesthetic presentation.